 Whats in a SOC?

-The purpose of the SOC is to monitor the network using a SIEM, manage other security appliances, and work with customers to address their security needs.
-The SOC is not a digital forensics or incident response point, although, customers wish it could be.
+The purpose of the SOC is to monitor the network, usually using a SIEM.
+The SOC is not a digital forensics or incident response point, although, people wish it could be.

-As far as I know, there’s two kinds of SOCs – in-house and MSSP.
+There are two kinds of SOCs in the private sector – in-house and MSSP.
 I work for the latter, providing a managed security service of a security operations center to various customers across multiple industries.